-The New Horizons spacecraft travelled so fast with limited amount of fuel that it was basically impossible to pump the brakes when approaching Pluto.
+The New Horizons spacecraft traveled so fast with a limited amount of fuel that it was basically impossible to pump the brakes when approaching Pluto.
 What this meant is yes, we can snap some photos approaching and leaving Pluto but we couldn’t orbit around it for more intimate data.

 However, with direct fusion drive we could slow down and enter an orbital flight path around Pluto, or at least it creates the possibility of doing so with a drive that would be more efficient with the same amount of weight in fuel.
 This would ultimately change the mission type from being a flyby spacecraft to an orbiter spacecraft.
 More science and knowledge with the same weight dimensions.